rkhleics/wagtailmodeladmin/README.rst

 suit your needs, link it into Wagtail using a few hooks (you can copy and paste from the examples below), and you're good to go.

-NOTE: ``wagtailmodeladmin`` is now part of Wagtail (from v1.5rc1)
+NOTE: ``wagtailmodeladmin`` is now part of Wagtail (from v1.5)
 -----------------------------------------------------------------

-As of version ``1.5rc1``, Wagtail now comes packaged with ``wagtailmodeladmin`` as a contrib app, ``wagtail.contrib.modeladmin``, so you no longer need to install it separately.
+As of version ``1.5``, Wagtail now comes packaged with ``wagtailmodeladmin`` as a contrib app, ``wagtail.contrib.modeladmin``, so you no longer need to install it separately.
 However, the versions are not identical.
 Some underlying components/classes have been re-factored, so **there will likely be upgrade considerations for projects with more customised `ModelAdmin` implementations** (where views and helpers have been extended and overridden).

 On the plus side, the new version is better integrated, and provides a more consistent experience, as a developer and user.
 It also includes bug fixes, performance improvements, and tests, making this standalone version redundant.
 For these reasons, **this version will no longer be maintained**.

+View the documentation here: http://docs.wagtail.io/en/latest/reference/contrib/modeladmin.html

 Upgrading from ``wagtailmodeladmin`` to ``wagtail.contrib.modeladmin``
 ----------------------------------------------------------------------